ozanj/soc_of_ed_presentation/index.md

 Future research
 - Manuscript that focuses on racial biases in off-campus recruiting visits
-    - Universities prioritizing middle-class students of color and "privileged poor"  enrolled in high-resource schools, but ignoring traditional public schools that are majority-minority?
+    - Universities prioritizing middle-class students of color and "privileged poor" (Jack, 2016) enrolled in high-resource schools, but ignoring traditional public schools that are majority-minority?
 - Collect/analyze data on other means used to identify and target prospects
     - Characteristics universities prioritize when purchasing "prospect lists" from College Board/ACT?
     - Experimental audits of university responses to "inquiries" with different characteristics